coconutpalm/righttypes/README.md

 Type mismatch failures bubble up the data structure, so if `Address` fails, `Person` will fail (and `throw`).

-Used in data literals, the `T!` macro checks values at compile time without sacrificing the flexibility that most Lispers appreciate:
+Used in data literals, the `T!` macro checks values at compile time without sacrificing the flexibility that Lispers appreciate:

 ```clojure
 (def people